XSGD (XSGD) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 XSGD Historical Price

-According to the latest data gathered on XSGD live price page, the current price of XSGD is 0.760662USD.
-The circulating supply of XSGD(XSGD) is 13.46M XSGD , giving it a market capitalization of $10.29M.
+According to the latest data gathered on XSGD live price page, the current price of XSGD is 0.773645USD.
+The circulating supply of XSGD(XSGD) is 13.38M XSGD , giving it a market capitalization of $10.35M.

 The XSGD Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of XSGD based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.